chrisburnell/svg-sparkline/README.md

 ## Features

-This Web Component allows you to:
+This Web Component builds a sparkline based on the required `values` attribute.

-- Check for…

 ## Installation